dnssd-wg/draft-ietf-dnssd-tsr/draft-ietf-dnssd-tsr.md

 ## Validating requested local RR registrations that include a TSR option {#locval}

-When a local mDNS requestor asks an mDNS registrar to register one or more records on an owner name, and provides TSR data for that name, the mDNS requestor first checks to see if there are any records either in cache or from other local registrations on that owner name.
+When an mDNS registrant asks an mDNS registrar to register one or more records on an owner name, and provides TSR data for that name, the mDNS registrar first checks to see if there are any records either in cache or from other local registrations on that owner name.
 If no such data exists, the mDNS registrar puts the record(s) in this registration in the probing state.

 When such data exists, the registrar MUST check to see if it has TSR data for that owner name.
-If it does not, or if there is TSR data on that name but the key checksum does not match, the registrar MUST treat this registration as a conflict and return an appropriate error to the requestor.
+If it does not, or if there is TSR data on that name but the key checksum does not match, the registrar MUST treat this registration as a conflict and return an appropriate error to the registrant.

 If such data exists and the key checksums match, there are three possibilities based on the known TSR time and the proposed TSR time:

 **Known time is more recent**
-: In this case, the registrar MUST treat the new registration as stale, and return an indication to the requestor that its registration is stale.
+: In this case, the registrar MUST treat the new registration as stale, and return an indication to the registrant that its registration is stale.
 This indication must be different than the conflict indication.

 **Both times are the same**
 : In this case, the new record is added to the local registration database and put in the probing state.

 **Proposed time is more recent**
 : In this case, all cached data on the name is discarded.
-The requestor for any existing locally-registered data is notified that the data they have registered is stale, and the stale data is removed from the local registration database.
+The registrant for any existing locally-registered data is notified that the data they have registered is stale, and the stale data is removed from the local registration database.
 The new data is added and put in the probing state, and the TSR data is updated with the proposed TSR data.

-It is in principle possible for two different mDNS requestors to ask the same mDNS registrar to publish different RRs on the same name, some of which are shared and some of which are unique (see {{Section 2 of RFC6762}}).
+It is in principle possible for two different mDNS registrants to ask the same mDNS registrar to publish different RRs on the same name, some of which are shared and some of which are unique (see {{Section 2 of RFC6762}}).
-If an mDNS requestor registers an RR on a name for which the registrar already has data, cached or authoritative, on the same name, whether of the same type or a different type, for which there is no TSR data, or for which the key checksum in the TSR data being registered does not match what is already known, the registrar MUST treat this as an immediate conflict, and MUST NOT probe.
+If an mDNS registrant registers an RR on a name for which the registrar already has data, cached or authoritative, on the same name, whether of the same type or a different type, for which there is no TSR data, or for which the key checksum in the TSR data being registered does not match what is already known, the registrar MUST treat this as an immediate conflict, and MUST NOT probe.